mCRL2org/mCRL2/doc/sphinx/source/user_manual/cmake-faq.rst

 By default the flag BUILD_SHARED_LIBS is set to true, but it is recommended to set it to false for MinGW.

-= Problems with wxWidgets =

-== I got a fatal Error during compiling/ I got a mismatch between the program and library build versions detected. ==

-I got the following error, which looks like:

-  Fatal Error: Mismatch between the program and library build versions detected.
-  The library used 2.8 (debug,Unicode,compiler with C++ ABI 1002,wx containers,compatible with 2.6),
-  and your program used 2.8 (no debug,Unicode,compiler with C++ ABI 1002,wx containers,compatible with 2.6).

-This error is related to a mismatch between libraries.
-In this case it applies for wxWidgets.
-CMake detects if a version of wxWidgets is installed.
-However, it can not detect if all suitable configurations (Debug, Non-Debug, Unicode, etc...) are available.
-This is the users responsibility.
-For mCRL2 toolset, wxWidgets requires to be in the same configuration.
-This means, that if a user want to build the toolset with Debug symbols, wxWidgets should match the configuration.
-To overcome this error, one should configure, compile and install wxWidgets.
-Let '''wxdir''' be the library where wxWidgets is installed, then configure Cmake to use that version by executing the following command:

-  cmake -DwxWidgets_CONFIG_EXECUTABLE=/wxdir/bin/wx-config -DwxWidgets_wxrc_EXECUTABLE=/wxdir/bin/wxrc

-==CMake on Windows complains that it can't find wxWidgets, but I have wxWidgets installed, what should I do?==

-For this FAQ, we assume that wxWidgets is compiled in '''<wxdir>''', Visual studio is used for compilation.
-As we do not export symbols, it is not possible to create a build with shared libraries.
-This only allows us to build static versions.

-mCRL2 requires a version of wxWidgets that is installed and compiled accordingly.
-Make sure that your are using the static configuration for compiling wxWidgets.
-To compile graphical tools that require OpenGL, edit the file '''<wxdir>\lib\vc_lib\mswd\wx\setup.h''' , by setting the following define to 1 instead of 0:

-  #define wxUSE_GLCANVAS       1

-When configuring CMake set the following variables '''wxWidgets_LIB_DIR''' and '''wxWidgets_ROOT_DIR''' to "<wxdir>/lib/vc_lib" and "<wxdir>", respectively.
-This can be done by:

- cmake -DwxWidgets_LIB_DIR="<wxdir>/lib/vc_lib" -DwxWidgets_ROOT_DIR="<wxdir>"